Skip to Content

 Creeping speedwell has small, kidney-shaped leaves which are quite hairy.
 Another speedwell species with stolons is turf speedwell, but the leaf shape is different in this, and it tends not to be hairy.
 When flowering, creeping speedwell has fairly large bluish flowers on long stalks, whereas turf speedwell has whitish flowers with no stalks.
 Creeping speedwell is a more aggressive weed than turf speedwell, forming much denser mats.
 The flowers of creeping speedwell look very similar to scrambling speedwell, but this annual weed has larger leaves and it is seldom found in turf.

 The herbicides tolerated by creeping speedwell include clopyralid, dicamba, picloram, MCPA and 2,4-D. The best way of controlling creeping speedwell is to apply a mecoprop/ioxynil mixture, which is available as Image.
 It should be applied in spring or autumn, and usually needs to be reapplied 6 months later to kill off any regrowth.
-Another possibility is to try diflufenican (eg Quantum) which is registered for use in cereals within New Zealand but is used for turf weed control overseas, or is now present in NZ turf herbicide mixes such as Agpro Fairway or Bow and Arrow NZ.
+Another possibility is to try diflufenican (eg Quantum) which is now formulated for turf weed control in herbicide mixes such as Agpro Fairway or Bow & Arrow NZ.

 Page authorised by Web Content Manager